luvsam12/Truckx1/README.md

     1) Dashcam
     2) Alarm

-All the uploading arr to be done under routes/alarm.js
+All the uploading is done under routes/alarm.js